albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Delete all installed files of a previous *Little Navmap* version before installing a new version or install into a new folder.
-All files from the previous ZIP archive can be deleted since settings are stored in separate directories (except :doc:`MAPTHEMES`).
+All files from the previous ZIP archive can be deleted since settings are stored in separate directories.

 .. warning::